Ace Attorney (film)

-Ace Attorney (逆転裁判, Gyakuten Saiban) is a 2012 Japanese legal comedy-drama film, directed by Takashi Miike and based on the Capcom video game Phoenix Wright: Ace Attorney.
-The film stars Hiroki Narimiya, Mirei Kiritani, and Takumi Saitoh.
-In the film, rookie defense attorney Phoenix Wright takes on a series of court cases, culminating in one that pits him against Manfred von Karma, a prosecutor who has remained undefeated throughout his forty-year career.
+Ace Attorney (逆転裁判, Gyakuten Saiban) is a 2012 Japanese legal comedy-drama film directed by Takashi Miike, based on the Capcom video game Phoenix Wright: Ace Attorney.
+Starring Hiroki Narimiya, Mirei Kiritani, and Takumi Saitoh, the film follows rookie defense attorney Phoenix Wright, who takes on a series of court cases, culminating in one that pits him against Manfred von Karma, a prosecutor who has remained undefeated throughout his forty-year career.

 It made its premiere at the International Film Festival Rotterdam on 1 February 2012 and was released in Japanese cinemas on 11 February 2012.
 The US premiere was made at the Hawaii International Film Festival in April 2012.
-Miike has stated there are plans for an international release with both dubbing and subtitles available for each specific region.
+Miike has stated there are plans for an international release with both dubbing and subtitles available for each specific region, however such dubs have never been produced.